 TFG's Exclusive Game and Character Reviews & Ratings!

-later than I did would likely have different opinions.
+later" than I did would likely have some different opinions.
+That's what makes the FGC interesting.

 games & characters, I hope you find my perspective on fighting games &

-When writing fighting game reviews, I try keep in mind that both beginner
+When writing fighting game reviews...
+I try to keep in mind that both beginner

-and experienced fighting game players alike are reading them.
+and experienced fighting game players alike are reading my reviews.
 No matter

-what level of fighting game player you are, I also hope you find TFG's reviews to be
+what level of fighting game player you are, I hope you find TFG's reviews to be

 something that very few "mainstream" reviewers will ever do.